 Berlin-based actor August Diehl is probably best known to international audiences for his role as SS-Sturmbannnführer Dieter Hellstrom in Inglourious Basterds (2009) and Michael "Mike" Krause, Evelyn Salt's husband, in Salt (2010).

-While being brilliantly unpleasant as the unwelcomed Nazi company Hellstrom, August was equally convincing on the other side of the scale.
+While being brilliantly unpleasant as Nazi officer Hellstrom, August was equally convincing on the other side of the scale.
 In Academy-Award-winning WW2 drama The Conterfeiters (2007), he played an extremely skinny KZ prisoner who was forced to forge UK bank notes.